ddse-foundation/acm/framework/node/GETTING_STARTED.md

 - Swap in your own `Tool` subclasses for real APIs or databases.
 - Implement policy and verification checks via `PolicyEngine`/`VerificationEngine`.
-- Experiment with structured planner overrides once the Phase 4 Nucleus contract lands.
+- Experiment with structured planner overrides; the Nucleus contract is available in Node v0.5.0.

 ## 7. Level Up with the `@acm/framework` Helper